Overview¶

 sim = Simulation(scenario=scenario)Legislative reference¶

-The reforms are based on provisions in the Universal Credit Bill, available at: https://
+The reforms are based on the Universal Credit Bill and its impact assessment: